nissejokke/platformer/README.md

 ### TODO:
+  - [ ] Better jumping
-  - [ ] Apply jumping force only when in contact with fixed object
+  - [x] Apply jumping force only when in contact with fixed object
   - [ ] Handle out of bounds
   - [ ] add more running animations
   - [ ] Map